1Password/ppa/identifiers/README.md

 - SHA256 for HMAC's hash.

     It doesn't really matter what we use here, but using SHA256 means that we don't need to explain or defend why it doesn't matter.
-Be aware that many Python libraries default to MD5, and so the code must explicitely state the has to use.
+Be aware that many Python libraries default to MD5, and so the code must explicitely state the hash to use.

 - Truncation is of the number of bytes before being converted to a string.
 Using 15 bytes may make other things easier.